Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 • No customizable alert settings

 The best model for measuring the temperature and humidity in multiple locations is the Ambient Weather WS-10 Wireless Thermo-Hygrometer.
-It supports up to eight sensors, including a pool sensor, which makes it perfect for larger homes or situations where you want to monitor multiple areas.
-The WS-10 includes three remote sensors, and five additional sensors can be added.
-Plus, there is an integrated sensor inside the display console.
+It supports up to eight sensors, including a pool sensor, which makes it perfect for larger homes or properties where you’d want to monitor multiple areas.

-Unlike the more premium WS-2902C, the base unit and sensors all run on batteries.
-Although there are reports of the batteries lasting for months at a time, replacing the batteries in up to eight sensors distributed around your home can be a tiresome chore.
+Although a quality battery can last for months at a time, replacing the batteries in up to eight sensors distributed around your home can be a tiresome and costly chore.

 The console allows you to set alerts when temperature & humidity readings reach certain thresholds—these alerts display both visually and audibly through the unit.
 The console also displays maximum and minimum readings for each connected sensor.